Skip to main content

 Two people on the same training program won’t see the same VO2 max improvement — and now you know one of the reasons why.
 Your variant doesn’t cap your ceiling; it shapes which inputs move the needle for you specifically.

 Cardiovascular VO2 Max is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the athletic performance spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the athletic performance spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →